-51 Id., at p.
-214. 52 Section 944.801(3) (i), F.S.
+52 Section 944.801(3)(i), F.S.

-addressing an inmate's needs, and plan for the prisoner's eventual release and reintegration into the community.
-Based on the risk factors and skill deficits determined by the initial assessment, the plan should identify specific activities to be performed or skills to be acquired to prepare the prisoner for successful reentry.
-Relevant skill areas may include: education, including literacy and life skills training; employment; health, mental health and substance abuse challenges; managing family conflict; mentoring; and strategies to develop pro-social behavior and desistance from crime.
+The goal of rehabilitation programs is to reduce recidivism, which will ultimately result in cost savings for the state.
+In order to accomplish this, inmates must re-enter the community with enough education or skills to avoid returning to the correctional system.
+An inmate's re-entry plan should begin at intake, addressing an inmate's needs, and plan for the prisoner's eventual release and reintegration into the community.
+Based on the risk factors and skill deficits determined by the initial assessment, the plan should identify specific activities to be performed or skills to be acquired to prepare the prisoner for successful re-entry.53 Relevant skill areas may include: education, including literacy and life skills training; employment; health, mental health and substance abuse challenges; managing family conflict; mentoring; and strategies to develop pro-social behavior and desistance from crime.
 Each inmate's re-entry plan should be updated and modified as he or she moves through the correctional process and should reflect both progress and changes in risk and need.
-The plan should be kept electronically, which will ensure that the plan can be shared systemwide, regularly updated, and accessed if the inmate returns to the system.
+The plan should be kept electronically, which will ensure that the plan can be shared system-wide, regularly updated, and accessed if the inmate returns to the system.

 A critical component of the individualized inmate re-entry plan is the needs assessment.
-The department should make sure to go beyond the medical, mental health, education, alcohol abuse, and drug assessments to provide an in depth assessment addressing anger management, work and vocational training, criminological risks and needs, and prerelease/re-entry planning needs.57 A study in 1992 found that inmates often lacked the ability to fully read and understand the types of documents encountered in everyday life, such as job applications, credit applications, and health forms.58 Because of these deficiencies, the department should also investigate the implementation of an assessment of functional and life skills to identify possible deficiencies and barriers to a successful re-entry into the community.59 These assessments should go beyond identification of education level to assess personal abilities that will enable the inmate to succeed in the workplace.60 Once the assessments are completed, a program that prioritizes the inmate's highest needs first should be developed.61
+The department should make sure to go beyond the medical, mental health, education, alcohol abuse, and drug assessments to provide an in-depth assessment addressing anger management, work and vocational training, criminological risks and needs, and pre-release/re-entry planning needs.57 A study in 1992 found that inmates often lacked the ability to fully read and understand the types of documents encountered in everyday life, such as job applications, credit applications, and health forms.58 Because of these deficiencies, the department should also investigate the implementation of an assessment of functional and life skills to identify possible deficiencies and barriers to a successful re-entry into the community.59 These assessments should go beyond identification of education level to assess personal abilities that will enable the inmate to succeed in the workplace.60 Once the assessments are completed, a program that prioritizes the inmate's highest needs first should be developed.61